fclaush/brepo/pages/frontend/javascript/drumkit.md

 on, we're always going to get the alert "I got clicked!".
 So that event listener has been added to all of

 our buttons by using a for loop.

-Now if you find it easier in this case you can also use a while loop,

-so while i is less than the number of drum buttons, or whichever way you found to be most effective.

-Now what I didn't want you to do was to write out this code seven times changing the i from 0 through

-to 7.

-So if you had any problems with this challenge then I strongly urge you to take a look back at the lessons

-in the Javascript module,

-where we went over this concept of loops, and maybe repeat some of the exercises and challenges so that you're

-fully comfortable with this before we carry on.

-But once you're ready we're going to get started playing some sounds.